CHIPEMBELE WILDLIFE EDUCATION TRUST

-Read more about our projects and programmes at What We Do
+Read more about our projects and programmes on our website: Chipembele Wildlife Education Trust

 Who we are

-Chipembele was co-founded in 1998 by Anna and Steve Tolan, former Oxford (UK) police officers, now permanent residents of Zambia.
-Anna Tolan has a degree in Environmental Science and teaches classes of 20 students from the six local schools at the Conservation Education Centre twice a week during the Zambian school year.
-Anna oversees all of Chipembele’s projects and programmes.
+Chipembele was co-founded in 1998 by Anna and Steve Tolan, former Oxford (UK) police officers and now permanent residents of Zambia.
+Anna Tolan has a degree in Environmental Science and teaches classes of 20 students from the local schools at the Conservation Education Centre twice a week during the Zambian school year.
+She oversees all of Chipembele’s projects and programmes.

 Steve Tolan is actively involved in anti-poaching work in the area, working with both the Zambian Wildlife Authority (ZAWA) and the South Luangwa Conservation Society (SLCS).
 He is an Honorary Wildlife Police Officer and an Honorary Forestry Officer.